EQEmu/eqemu-docs-v2/docs/categories/operation/changing-start-zones.md

 You can change the starting zone for characters on a per race/class and deity basis, as well as for Titanium or SOF+ clients.
 This is separate from the Tutorial zone- this can be enabled/disabled as required.
 Note: the tutorial may teleport players to POK regardless of what you set.

-{% hint style="warning" %}
+!!! warning
       **NB:** The variable "startzone" in the variables table is no longer used.
 Any references to this are deprecated.
-{% endhint %}

 You might wish to have a different starting zone for Titanium clients than SOF+ in case you wish to use a zone that is not available in the Titanium install.
 If you go wrong somewhere in the process, SOF+ clients will put players in Crescent Reach.
 Titanium clients will end up in the old default city (Gnomes in Ak'anon, Wood Elves in Kelethin etc)